mridubhatnagar/blogs-backup/ckywr0krc04uoe5s1dube9pdg.md

 ## Document the Journey
 When chips are down it is easy to forget the wins and give up.
 Keeping a log of your journey helps you to see days when you made progress.

+## Consistency
+Maintaining some level of consistency helps.
+Even some days of gap resulted in a decrease in stamina.
+It takes time to again build up stamina.
+To see progress there is a need to put in consistent effort.

 What I feared most.
 Has now become an integral part of my lifestyle.
 I love swimming.
 When swimming I am mentally at peace.
 In a very focused state.